bonigarcia/selenium-jupiter/README.md

 ### Examples

-You can find more details and examples on the [Selenium-Jupiter user guide].
+You can find more features, details and examples on the [Selenium-Jupiter user guide].

 ## Selenium-Jupiter CLI